currentpattern/Year-Zero-Engine-Universal/Combat and Damage.md

 #### **SLOW ACTIONS**

+SHOOT: Slow action.
+Roll for MARKSMANSHIP and the weapon’s Gear Bonus, or Ammo Dice as the case may be.
+Modified by lots of factors.
+See RANGED COMBAT section.
+Bladed ranged attacks be DODGED under certain circumstances, but to PARRY a ranged attack the target must have a shield, or be very good with a melee weapon.
+If you hit, your target takes Weapon Damage on his Strength.
+For every additional x rolled, the damage increases by one.
+If the target suffers a critical injury, roll on the table for stab wounds if you used a firearm or projectile blade, and use the table for blunt force if you used a sling or a thrown rock.

+SLASH: SLASH and STAB will do the same amount of damage if they hit.
+SLASHING requires a weapon with the EDGED or BLUNT features.
+DODGING a SLASH gets a +2 bonus.
+If the enemy takes a critical injury roll on the table for slash wounds (for EDGED weapons) or blunt trauma (for BLUNT weapons).

+STAB: STAB and SLASH will do the same amount of damage if they hit.
+Requires a weapon with the POINTED feature.
+PARRYING a STAB with a weapon suffers -2 penalty, but using a shield gains a +2 bonus.
+If the enemy suffers a critical injury, roll on the table for stab wounds.
+Stabbing is good for enemies without shields.

+PUNCH/KICK/BITE: Does not require a weapon.
+Roll for MELEE.
+Can be DODGED or PARRIED, and any attempt to PARRY gets a +2 bonus.
+If you hit, your opponent takes 1 point of damage to his Strength.
+If you roll multiple x, the damage increases by one for each additional x.
+If the enemy suffers a critical injury, roll on the table for blunt force wounds (unless you have fangs – in that case, use the table for slash wounds).

+GRAPPLE: You grab hold of your opponent.
+Roll for MELEE, as no weapon can be used.
+Can be DODGED or PARRIED.
+If the attack succeeds, both you and your opponent fall to the ground.
+The opponent drops any weapon they were hold- ing, and cannot move.
+The only action they can perform is **BREAK FREE** – which is a slow action and requires them winning an opposed MELEE or MIGHT against you.
+While you are grappling, the only action you can perform is a **GRAPPLE ATTACK.** It works like PUNCH/KICK/BITE, but is a fast action and cannot be DODGED or PARRIED.

 TACKLE: Slow Action.
 Melee -3 / XXX.
 Tackle an opponent within 10m range to the ground.
 If the opponent’s Strength is higher than yours, he can make a MIGHT roll (not an action) to stay on his feet.
 You both drop what you’re holding, both on ground, they’re now considered GRAPPLED.
 No effect on creatures with STR 8+.

 WARRIOR'S VOICE: Slow action.
 INFLUENCE: Performance.
 Through song, cries, biting remarks, and unearthly wails, your voice inspires your comrades and strikes rage and distraction into the minds of your enemies.
 You may either intentionally choose which effect you're doing, and achieve 1 success (incurring an appropriate Difficulty Modifier), or roll without penalty, and choose the effect based on how many successes you've rolled.
 Consult the table of effects below.